khalilar42/KhalilAr42/README.md

 Hey!
 I'm Khalil A human being who loves gaming,movies and cats !

-I'm also a laureate of master Intelligent Processing Systems where I studied Data science.

-Presently, I hold the position of Test Analyst at Capgemini Morocco, where I contribute to ensuring top-notch software quality.
+Presently, I hold the position of Test Automation Engineer at Cafeyn, where I contribute to ensuring top-notch software quality.

 I'm currently learning web development by following the odin project curicculum.